20k/binmat_rules/readme.md

 ## Game Setup

-One player is attacker, one is defender
+One player is attacker, one is defender.
+These never change over the course of a game

-6 parallel lanes between attacker and defender, completely independent
+6 parallel lanes are set up between attacker and defender.
+These are completely independent of one another

-Deal thirteen face up cards in a deck at the defender's end of the right three lanes.
-Deal thirteen face down cards in a deck at the defender's end of the left three lanes.
+Where the lane decks go in the below diagram, deal thirteen face down cards in each lane stack, then flip the right 3 stacks face up

 These decks are referred to as 'lane decks'.